To celebrate 30 years of World Hertiage Status, we've put together a list of 30 things to see and do around Hadrian's Wall.

 Explore the northern and southern highlights of the Roman World by discovering forts at High Rochester, Bewcastle, Epiacum, Binchester and Netherby.

 For breaking news of archaeological discoveries on the World Heritage Site, attend the Hadrian’s Wall Archaeology Forum in October.

 One exciting exhibition, ten fab venues explore the Roman Cavalry on Hadrian's Wall this summer

-Hadrian’s Wall is part of the Frontiers of the Roman Empire World Heritage Site, the only trans-national WHS in the whole world and it includes the Antonine Wall in Scotland and the German Limes.
+Hadrian’s Wall is part of the Frontiers of the Roman Empire World Heritage Site and it includes the Antonine Wall in Scotland and the German Limes.
 The Roman Empire however stretched across Eastern Europe and into North Africa-try learning to say hello in all the languages it passed through.

 Take a different look at the Wall from an expert's point of view.
 Read more about our National Park rangers.

 The World Heritage site extends down the Cumbrian Coast with impressive forts and fortlets.
 Go on...have a day at the seaside.